dinedal/cirgonus/README.md

 ### cpu\_usage

-This is a two element tuple -- the first is the number of cpus (as measured by linux -- so hyperthreading cores are 2 cpus), and the second is a decimal value which indicates how much of that is in use.
+This is a two element tuple -- the first is a decimal value which indicates how much of that is in use, and the second is the number of cpus (as measured by linux -- so hyperthreading cores are 2 cpus).
 For example:

-[2, 1.5] - two cores, 150% cpu usage (1 and a half cores are in use)
+[1.5, 2] - two cores, 150% cpu usage (1 and a half cores are in use)

 ### command